rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 I kept adding new features, always by text prompting.
 One was a desktop widget that rotated through saved quotations.
 Curiously, deep-linking from the widget to the app (clicking on the current quotation in the widget should open it within the app) tripped up all the coding agents.
 I had to add some debug code inside the app to sort this out: log the incoming URI destination to see why it wasn’t opening the correct view.
 This is similar to JavaScript’s `console.log`.
 Always remember the basics.

-I added features like semantic search and a word cloud[^4].
+I added features like semantic search, a chatbot, and a word cloud[^4].
 I have never been able to iterate so quickly before.
 This aspect of software development has not changed: you have an idea and build it with code, iterating and refining as you go.
 Whether the code was written by a human or a robot is immaterial.
 Even before the vibe coding age, it was said that coding is the easy part.
 Knowing _what_ to code is the real problem.
 How do you make and market a feature or app that people will want to use and benefit from?

 [^4]: Semantic search is a wholly new way of searching: instead of simply comparing strings, it attempts to infer the contextual meaning behind a search phrase.
 This is done by a complicated mathematical process known as vector embedding.
 While slick as a computer science concept, the true test of semantic search is how well it actually works.
 In my app, it is of dubious utility, giving a scattered mix of appropriate and irrelevant results.

 With inexpensive iteration, visual design is as important as ever: there is little excuse for bad-looking software now.
 I wanted my app to nod toward printed pages, without relying too heavily on skeuomorphism, like textured parchment backgrounds.
 I used a tan highlight colour sparingly, trying to make the app look like a good macOS citizen while also having its own unique style.

-I’ve wondered how efficient—or not—to make the import process.
+I’ve wondered how efficient—or not—the import process should be.
 Slow quotation importing, as with manual text entry, forces you to spend more time looking at each given quotation, lingering over its words (and thus promoting memorization), but friction in the user experience is rarely advisable.
 I think the best approach is to streamline importing (with text file and CSV import) while finding other ways of encouraging recall, like the desktop widget, chatbot, and semantic search.
 This is important as your library grows: at the time of writing, I already have over 1500 quotations from 57 books.

 I put many hours of work into this project despite rarely looking at the code.
 There is a flow state to be found in vibe coding, though it is different from the intense brown studies of manual coding.
 Agentic coding involves asking the agent to plan or perform a task, then waiting a few minutes for the task to complete; most of my tasks take no more than fifteen minutes.
 Similar to how one’s mind drifts at a stoplight—if you wait too long to start moving after the light turns green, people behind start honking—I find my focus shifting elsewhere while awaiting coding agents.
 It’s a different way of working, more distracted.

-The irony of coding an app designed to increase knowledge retention in quotation memorization while attempting to minimize knowledge in another area—learning the Swift programming language—is not lost on me.
-And yet, maybe this is exactly how we _should_ use AI: to selectively apply it to certain mundane tasks, while freeing up our mental capacity for tasks best reserved for humans.
+The irony of coding a knowledge-retention app while trying to avoid learning Swift is not lost on me.
+And yet, maybe this is exactly how we _should_ use AI: to selectively apply it to certain tasks, while freeing up our mental capacity for tasks best reserved for humans.

 ## Inflection Point